Upholding Winston Peters' complaints would be 'catastrophic' - lawyer

 However, under cross examination yesterday, Mr Boyle said MSD's position was that it was assumed the answer was complete because Mr Peters had filled in the next part of the question, ticking that he was "living apart/separated".

-Justice Vinning made the point to Henry that had Peters read the explanation note by the question correctly, he would not have needed MSD staff assistance.
+Justice Venning made the point to Henry that had Peters read the explanation note by the question correctly, he would not have needed MSD staff assistance.

 Henry responded that this was a fair comment but "equally the worker is there to process it properly and if it's obvious that someone has missed a step they've just got to say, look, either read the question properly or complete that sequence".